Kitware/vtk-js/Sources/Rendering/Core/Actor/api.md

 Create a new property suitable for use with this type of Actor.
 For example, a vtkMesaActor should create a vtkMesaProperty in this function.
-The default is to just call vtkProperty::New.
+The default is to create a vtkProperty.

 ## backfaceProperty